19th November 2020

 The January Challenge blog series – Bad Lay-Dee

-In The January Challenge blog series – we meet people who have submitted challenges, and hear why they are looking forward to getting creative in January.
+In The January Challenge blog series – we meet people signed up to take part, and hear why they are looking forward to getting creative in January.

 The January challenge is 31 days of creative challenges for each day of the month.
 All of the challenges are set by YOU!
 You can sign up here.